One family, many characters…

 What’s the most creative and inspiring place you’ve stayed?

-This post is part of our 2012 Iceland Season.
-We visited Reykjavik in April for the Children’s Culture Festival, then spent a summer exploring the wilder parts of the country expedition style by car and bike.
+This post is part of our Iceland Season.
+We visited Reykjavik for the Children’s Culture Festival and spent a summer exploring the wilder parts of the country expedition style by car and bike.
 We’re grateful to Visit Reykjavik, Icelandair and Icelandair Hotels, Reykjavik Excursions and The Blue Lagoon for their support in helping bring you this season of posts from the Reykjavik Children’s Culture Festival.

 Read more from our Icelandic Spring 2012 Reykjavik Children’s Festival season: